danielyoureelewis/parallel-forth/readme.md

 OR IN CONNECTION WITH THE USE OR PERFORMANCE OF THIS SOFTWARE.

 ------------------------------------------------------------

 # About:
+README for pforth-shmem - a Partitioned Global Address Space (PGAS) parallel FORTH by Daniel Y. Lewis.
+This is a modification of pForth by Phil Burk with Larry Polansky, David Rosenboom, Darren Gibbs, and Alexsej Saushev.

 This is essentially a wrapper around the openSHMEM library for FORTH. pForth was chosen as a code base for this project because of it's straight forward implementation, and because it is written in ANSI C.

+Last updated: 12/20/2020

-# TO BUILD AND TEST:
+# BUILD AND TEST:

 WARNING: This project has only been tested on Debian with openMPI openSHMEM!
 If you run it with another openSHMEM or OS let me know!